tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 ![null](https://lh7-us.googleusercontent.com/wwbR5vmxz4MhAtSRpn8pB2KNbpsq4XLzgVFI9XDC7FPPlfSc3C0j3TRBxUtlqCEuYgTxS7mq7DTaBZl1B8qTpOXquc4UN0WGc5vUBHz8bUMABk5V-AOjK0-C7ZiDMrERREJrzfhiEyLpNrJYCIzMCzE)

-By simply missing out on the 10 best days in the stock market, investors could lose their overall return, significantly hurting your overall wealth.
+By simply missing out on the 10 best days in the stock market, you could lose their overall return, significantly hurting your overall wealth.

 Of course, there are other benefits to buying and holding as well, such as: